About Us: What We do

 living with dementia, and their carers, one drawing at a time.

-We are delighted and honoured to have won Alzheimer Scotland’s Dementia Award for ‘Best Innovation in Continuing Care 2016’ validating the structured art classes we deliver to people with dementia.
+We're proud recipients of Alzheimer Scotland's Dementia Award for 'Best Innovation in Continuing Care 2016,' recognising the impact of our structured art classes for people living with dementia.

 “We are very pleased that the Little Art School Trust won the National Dementia Award for Best Innovation in Continuing Care, it was up against some serious competition and is a worthy winner.
 It exemplifies our belief that we can all do something to improve the lives of people with dementia and their families and that by harnessing the strength of our communities and encouraging creative new innovations and approaches such as the Little Art School Trust we break down the myth that there is nothing you can do about dementia.
 Innovative projects like this inspire hope and remind us that age or a diagnosis of dementia should never be a barrier towards growing and developing new skills and improving our sense of wellbeing and personhood.“